-Use the Reacting Flow ( $\searrow$ ) multiphysics coupling to simulate mass transport and reactions in a gas or liquid mixture where the fluid flow can be dependent on the mixture composition.
+Use the Reacting Flow (>>>) multiphysics coupling to simulate mass transport and reactions in a gas or liquid mixture where the fluid flow can be dependent on the mixture composition.
+When a Heat Transfer and a Chemistry interface are selected, use this coupling to simulate heat transfer additionally to mass transport and reactions.